List of Saskatchewan provincial forests: Northern provincial forest

-Other Forests with Provincial Protection
+Other forests with provincial protection

 The two laws in Saskatchewan that protect forestland are the Forest Resources Management Act and the Parks Act.
 The Forest Resources Management Act and Regulations are written so that the Parks Act is applicable whenever land area is defined in both laws.
 The Parks Act provides stronger protections for forests than the Forest Resources Management Act.
 For example, in provincial parks, no trees can be cut without a permit, whereas in provincial forests, individuals can harvest Christmas trees and collect dead and fallen trees for fuelwood.

 The forests of the Cypress Hills and Moose Mountain are protected by the Parks Act, and are therefore provincially-protected, but the forests are not officially provincial forests.

 Duck Mountain Provincial Forest is also protected in Saskatchewan by the Parks Act, and the Manitoba portion is classified as a provincial forest in that province.

 Bronson Forest, located between Paradise Hill and Pierceland, is not protected under the Forest Resources Management Act or the Parks Act, but the Protection of the Wild Ponies of the Bronson Forest Act prohibits any activities in the Bronson Forest that could negatively impact the wild horses.